christophhart/hise_documentation/working-with-hise/settings/Readme.md

 icon:     /images/icon_settings
 index: 04
 ---
+![SettingsWindow](/images/custom/settingswindow.png)

-You can change the preferences of HISE in the settings dialog, which appears when you click on the Settings icon on the top right of HISE.
+You can change the preferences of HISE in the settings dialog, which opens when you click on the Settings icon on the top right of HISE or with **File > Settings**.
 The settings are organized into multiple categories.

-![SettingsWindow](/images/custom/settingswindow.png)

-You can either select one of the category, or go to the All tab, which shows them all.
-You can also search for settings with the search bar on top.

 ## Setting files